KittCheung1/pokemon/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Installation

-1. Clone the repo to the folder you want with git bash - repoUrl" "enolc tig :nur
+1. Clone the repo to the folder you want with git bash - run the command: git clone "remote-repo-url"
-2.
+2. In git bash run: cd pokemon  (repository root folder)
-npm install
+3. In git bash run: npm install

 ## Collaborators
  Gabriel Andersson Kitt Cheung

 ## Usage
-Run npm install on the terminal / command prompt before starting the app.
-To start the application, then run npm start.

-Make sure that no user is saved in the localstorage or that might take you to the wrong startup page when launching the app.
-If you find yourself logged in automatically when starting the app, please log out first in order to clear the local storage.
-That will help it running correctly.
+In your terminal of choice - when you want to start the application - run: ng serve

+User will be saved in localstorage and will only be removed from localstorage when clicking on the Logout button.

 ## Description
 Application starts at the Login page.
 Enter username to login.
+User will be redirected to the Catalogue page on our case, the Pokedex Page with a list of Pokemon.
+Clicking on user can catch pokemon by clicking on the "catch (pokemon)" button.
+The user can then see the caught pokemon in the Trainers page.
+At the Trainers page, the user can release the caught pokemon.

-##
+## Assumptions

+We make the assumption that removing a pokemon for the trainer/user in this case means a permanent delete, we do not store deleted records.

+We only fetch the first generation of pokemons in our pokedex/catalog-page.
+This is partly because we have chosen not to use pagination.
+It's also because we're favorably inclined towards the first gen pokemons.